 The symptoms of Fuchs’ Dystrophy usually don’t appear in people until they are age 50 or older, although in some cases they can appear sooner.
 They include:

 Luckily, Fuchs’ Dystrophy can often be treated with Descemet’s Membrane Endothelial Keratoplasty (DMEK) surgery.
 DMEK is the most exciting option available to treat the decreased vision and swollen, cloudy corneas seen in Fuchs’ Dystrophy.
 DMEK has been shown to offer patients the best chance to see 20/25 or better, resume normal activities quickly, and avoid vision-threatening rejection episodes.
 This is because DMEK is the most anatomical repair possible – just one cell layer (the endothelial cells) and a thin membrane all of which is only 15 to 20 microns thick.
-Dr. Francis Price and Dr. Matthew Feng have combined to perform more DMEK procedures than any other doctors.
+Dr. Francis Price, Dr. Matthew Feng, and Dr. Anjulie Gang have combined to perform more DMEK procedures than any other doctors in North America.

 Price Vision Group patient Ninja Von Oertzen provided us with these “Before and After” images illustrating her experience with Fuch’s Dystrophy and her improvement after treatment with DMEK surgery at Price Vision Group.
 Move the slider to the right and left to see the before and after difference.